 Cryptography is a method that allows the user to protect information and communications with the help of codes.
 You may have heard of cryptocurrencies such as Bitcoin and Ethereum.
 This interchangeable digital means uses cryptography to verify asset transfer, control the creation of additional units, and shield transactions.

 Cryptography brings the same level of security to cloud services by protecting data stored with encryption.
 Interestingly, cryptography can guard sensitive cloud data without delaying the transmission of information.
 Various companies define cryptographic protocols for their cloud computing to maintain a balance between security and efficiency.

 Physical control over cloud storage is impossible.
 The only way to secure a piece of information is to protect it with cryptography while maintaining control over the cryptographic key.
 There are various types of cryptographic keys available for cloud security.

 Symmetric algorithms use one key for both encryption and data decryption.
 It does not require much computational power and works very high in encryption.
 The symmetrical systems provide a two-way system for users and ensure authentication and authorization unless the user has the key, the encrypted data stored in the Cloud, and cannot be decoded.

 Asymmetric algorithms use different keys for encryption and decryption.
 Here, each recipient requires a decryption key.
 This key is often referred to as the recipient’s private key.
 The encryption key usually belongs to a specific person or entity.
 This type of algorithm is considered the safest as it requires both keys to access a piece of specific information.

 Hashing is one of the most important aspects of blockchain security.
-In blockchain, information is stored in blocks and interconnected with cryptographic principles such as a string or chain.
+In the blockchain, information is stored in blocks and interconnected with cryptographic principles such as a string or chain.
 When a data block is added to the chain, a unique code or hash is assigned to the specific block.
 Hashing is mainly used for indexing and retrieving items in a database.
 It also uses two different keys for encrypting and decrypting a message.
 It also provides faster data retrieval.